 Verizon has their classic answer to this question on the web site with the ultimate out :

-Please note that these are Verizon Wireless charges, not taxes that we are required [I love that point "required " - required by whom] to collect from you.
-These charges, and what's included, are subject to change from time to time.
+that we are required [I love that point "required " - required by whom] to collect from you.
+These charges, and what's included,

 But where are these charges defined and how am I sure they are calculated correctly?
 Off to my phone to call the Verizon Wireless Customer Service (which is a very long story and addendum blog).
 After two reps and two supervisors, I could get no detail answer on how some of these charges are calculated.
 There are no less than six of these charges - some per line, and some based on some percentage that varies by zipcode.
+What I did discover that was unique to this bill is that Ellen's monthly fee was being prorated (for the 22 days of the partial month) but the surcharges were not.
+After intense discussion and me training the supervisors - we concluded that I deserved $0.63 credit (8 days of the monthly surcharge overbilled plus tax).

 So are there any benefits of spending time to audit to this level of detail?
 This time it was only $0.63 (the refinance mortgage closing audit resolution ended up being $175) - but you never know unless you take the time to understand what you are really paying for.